Together, we will explore how you got to where you are today, find ways of healing emotional wounds and appreciate and build your strengths.

 I will create a supportive space for you to explore and express your true thoughts and feelings.
 I will ask you questions and provide feedback in order to increase your self-awareness and resolve symptoms.
 Together, we will help you establish new ways of getting your needs met and relating to others.
 My theoretical orientation is trauma-informed, insight-oriented and based in attachment theory.
 However, I will utilize a variety of treatment approaches to help you meet your goals.

-I enjoy working with clients of diverse backgrounds who present with a range of concerns.
+I enjoy working with clients of diverse backgrounds who present with a range of concerns (ages 18 and up).
 Much of my experience has been in treating mood disorders, including postpartum depression and anxiety.
 In addition to providing therapy I enjoy providing clinical supervision to other therapists.
 I currently supervise the Johns Hopkins Bayview Adult Mood Disorders Clinic and Perinatal Mood Disorders Clinic, which I founded after recognizing the need for specialized mental health services for pregnant and postpartum moms.

 Erin’s past experiences includes: